dhermes/golembic/README.md

       --revision string   The revision to run migrations up to

 Global Flags:
-      --connect-timeout duration     The timeout to use when waiting on a new connection to PostgreSQL --dbname string                The database name to use when connecting to PostgreSQL (default "postgres") --driver-name string           The name of SQL driver to be used when creating a new database connection pool (default "postgres")
+      --connect-timeout duration     The timeout to use when waiting on a new connection to PostgreSQL, must be exactly convertible to seconds
+      --dbname string                The database name to use when connecting to PostgreSQL (default "postgres") --driver-name string           The name of SQL driver to be used when creating a new database connection pool (default "postgres")
-      --host string                  The host to use when connecting to PostgreSQL (default "localhost") --idle-connections int         The maximum number of idle connections (in a connection pool) to PostgreSQL (default 16) --lock-timeout duration        The lock timeout to use when connecting to PostgreSQL (default 4s) --max-connections int          The maximum number of connections (in a connection pool) to PostgreSQL (default 32) --max-lifetime duration        The maximum time a connection (from a connection pool) to PostgreSQL can remain open --metadata-table string        The name of the table that stores migration metadata (default "golembic_migrations")
+      --host string                  The host to use when connecting to PostgreSQL (default "localhost") --idle-connections int         The maximum number of idle connections (in a connection pool) to PostgreSQL (default 16) --lock-timeout duration        The lock timeout to use when connecting to PostgreSQL, must be exactly convertible to milliseconds (default 4s)
+      --max-connections int          The maximum number of connections (in a connection pool) to PostgreSQL (default 32) --max-lifetime duration        The maximum time a connection (from a connection pool) to PostgreSQL can remain open --metadata-table string        The name of the table that stores migration metadata (default "golembic_migrations")